madixson/EmployeeChurnHR_Project/README.md

 # Employee Churn Prediction

-This repository aims to predict employee churn using five different machine learning models (KNN, Random Forest, Naive Bayes, Logistic Regression, and Neural Network) and analyze their results using the [Employee churn analysis](https://www.kaggle.com/code/waleedfaheem/employee-churn-analysis-accuracy-97/input) dataset from Kaggle.
+This repository aims to predict employee churn using five different machine learning models (KNN, Random Forest, Naive Bayes, Logistic Regression, and a simple MLP Neural Network) and analyze their results using the [Employee churn analysis](https://www.kaggle.com/code/waleedfaheem/employee-churn-analysis-accuracy-97/input) dataset from Kaggle.

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+This project aims to predict employee churn using five different machine learning models: KNN, Random Forest, Naive Bayes, Logistic Regression, and a simple MLP Neural Network.
+The challenge is to develop models that can accurately predict which employees are most likely to leave a company, based on a range of input features such as average monthly work hours, recent promotion statuses, and salary.
+Our approach formulates the problem as a classification task, using the five models mentioned as predictors with various hyperparameters.
+We evaluated each model's performance using metrics such as accuracy, precision, recall, and F1 score, and compared their results.
+Our best model was able to achieve an accuracy of _% on the test data, outperforming the other models.

 ## Summary of Workdone